 Our operating results will likely fluctuate from fiscal quarter to fiscal quarter, and from year to year, and are difficult to predict.
 Product sales of Qsymia may never increase or become profitable.
 We may be unsuccessful in properly integrating and profitably marketing PANCREAZE.
 In addition, although we have entered into license and commercialization agreements with Menarini to commercialize and promote SPEDRA for the treatment of ED in over 40 countries, including the EU, and with Metuchen to commercialize STENDRA in the U.S., Canada, South America and India, we and they may not be successful in commercializing avanafil in these territories.
 Our operating expenses are largely independent of sales in any particular period.
 We believe that our quarterly and annual results of operations may be negatively affected by a variety of factors.
-These factors include, but are not limited to, the level of patient demand for Qsymia and STENDRA, the ability of our distribution partners to process and ship product on a timely basis, the success of our third-party's manufacturing efforts to meet customer demand, fluctuations in foreign exchange rates, investments in sales and marketing efforts to support the sales of Qsymia and STENDRA, investments in the research and development efforts, and expenditures we may incur to acquire additional products.
+These factors include, but are not limited to, the level of patient demand for Qsymia and STENDRA, the ability of our distribution partners to process and ship product on a timely basis, the success of our third-party's manufacturing efforts to support the sales of Qsymia and STENDRA, investments in the research and development efforts, and expenditures we may incur to acquire additional products.